-What luck to find the perfect redwoods hike near Santa Cruz, CA for the whole family… especially after the madness that occurred in our first two days of travel with kids in California!
+What luck to find Redwood Grove Loop Trail: the perfect Santa Cruz redwoods hike in California for the whole family… especially after the madness that occurred in our first two days of travel with kids in California!

 Let me summarize the chaos of the two days before this hike…